Mary Parker Follett: Life

-Follett was born in 1868 in Quincy, Massachusetts, to a wealthy Quaker family.
+Follett was born in 1868 in Quincy, Massachusetts.
 Her family was composed of Charles Allen Follett, a machinist in a local shoe factory, and Elizabeth Curtis (née Baxter) Follett, respectively of English-Scottish and Welsh descent, and a younger brother.
+Her mother's poor health and father's death left her to assume the role of head of the household in her teen years.
 Follett attended Thayer Academy, a collegiate preparatory day school in Braintree, Massachusetts, and spent much of her free time caring for her disabled mother.
 In September 1885 she enrolled in Anna Ticknor's Society to Encourage Studies at Home.

-From 1890 to 1891, she studied at the University of Cambridge and then moved to study at Society for the Collegiate Instruction of Women in Cambridge (later known as Radcliffe College).
-For the next six years, Follett attended the university on an irregular basis, eventually graduating summa cum laude in 1898.
-Her Radcliffe thesis, The Speaker of the House of Representatives, was published in 1896.
-She would go on to apply to Harvard and get accepted.
+From 1890 to 1891, she studied at the University of Cambridge and then moved to study at Society for the Collegiate Instruction of Women in Cambridge, Massachusetts (known also as the "Harvard Annex" and later as Radcliffe College).
+For the next six years, Follett attended the university on an irregular basis, eventually graduating summa cum laude in 1898 with emphases in government, economics, law, and philosophy.
+Her Radcliffe thesis, The Speaker of the House of Representatives, was published in 1896 and lauded by Theodore Roosevelt as the best work ever written on the subject.

 Over the next three decades, she published many works.
 She was one of the first women ever invited to address the London School of Economics, where she spoke on cutting-edge management issues.
 She also distinguished herself in the field of management by being sought out by US President Theodore Roosevelt as his personal consultant on managing not-for-profit, nongovernmental, and voluntary organizations.
+Follett was fluent in both German and French and used her linguistic abilities to keep herself knowledgeable about progress in all fields in Europe.

+Follett met Isobel L. Briggs, with whom she maintained a committed relationship for over thirty years.
+The two lived together, dividing their time between Beacon Hill, Massachusetts, and a summer home they owned in Putney, Vermont.
+During the last several years of Follett's life, she maintained a close relationship with Dame Katharine Furse, a British former nursing and military administrator.

-Follett died in 1933 in Boston, Massachusetts.
+Follett died of an illness in 1933 in Boston, Massachusetts.